MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/05-Transactions/how-to-get-transactions-of-smart-contract-account.md

 As an example of account types, you can read the [Ethereum Accounts](https://ethereum.org/en/developers/docs/accounts/#types-of-account) article.
 :::

-Moralis Wallet API streamlines the retrieval of transaction history, making it easier for developers to access and use transaction data for various purposes.
+The Moralis Wallet API streamlines the retrieval of transaction history, making it easier for developers to access and use transaction data for various purposes.

 **Why Retrieve Address Transaction History?**